LDeer03/web-dev-hw/assignment_11/README.md

 15. Free Response: Summarize your work cycle for this assignment.

 I have developed a system that works for me and I am sticking to it.
 I read the assignment, set up the basics in Atom, read the material while answering the README questions.
 This week I was also paying attention to what designs/positioning I like to build my page.
 Then I did my sketch.
+Just when I thought things were going smooth, I hit a snag.
+I would think I was close and then everything would shift.
+Between positioning code mistakes and update speed, this was the most time consuming project yet.